nih-cfde/use-case-library-build/library/EPIC-9-construct-a-multispecies-dataset.md

 tags:
 - multi-species phenotype dataset
 ---
 a.
-The analysis challenge is currently that each of the MODs using different file formats and semantics to record phenotypic data, and not all MODs record sex-specific annotations.
-There are challenges related to proper interpretation of file formats and assumptions, for instance, what to do if multiple genes are recorded for a model.
+The analysis challenge currently is that each of the MODs use different file formats and semantics to record phenotypic data, and not all MODs record sex-specific annotations.
+There are also challenges related to proper interpretation of file formats and assumptions.
+For instance, what to do if multiple genes are recorded for a model.
 This requires deep understanding of the underlying data and communication with the MOD databases.
 In practical terms, we require all of the data